-Judge to FDA: The Government Must Pull Aside Curtain on GE Salmon
+Judges to FDA: Government Must Pull Aside Curtain on Genetically Engineered Salmon

 In 2015, the FDA approved a GE salmon made from the DNA of three different animals: Atlantic salmon, deep water ocean eelpout, and Pacific Chinook salmon.
 The GE version is intended to grow faster than conventional farmed salmon, reportedly getting to commercial size in half the time.